rifadm817/NEWCORE-v1/Review_Criteria/review_criteria.md

     },
     "System Integration": {
       "score": "5",
-      "feedback": "Introducing 'Emergent Synthesis' as a distinct criterion with a clear definition and encouragement of visual aids significantly improves the NEWCORE framework's ability to capture the interconnectedness of the Enneagram types' internal dynamics."
+      "feedback": "The addition of 'System Dynamics Diagram' and 'Emergent Synthesis Narrative' further enhances this criterion, providing clear guidelines for visually representing and narratively explaining the interconnectedness of the type's internal system."
     },
     "Language Purity": {
-      "score": "4",
+      "score": "5",
-      "feedback": "The recommendations for expanding the glossary and creating an 'Impurity Table' are excellent.
-However, the criteria should also specify the process for reviewing and updating these resources to ensure they remain comprehensive and aligned with NEWCORE principles."
+      "feedback": "The operationalization of the 'Impurity Table' and the emphasis on 'Contextual Impurity' significantly improve this criterion by providing concrete processes and nuanced understanding of language purity within NEWCORE."
     },
     "Dualistic Relationship with External Reality": {
       "score": "5",
-      "feedback": "Mandating scenario-based internal dialogues significantly strengthens this criterion by providing concrete examples of the internal-external feedback loop."
+      "feedback": "The requirement for specific scenarios, internal dialogues, and internal process chain analyses strengthens this criterion by providing concrete examples of the dynamic interplay between internal and external realities."
     },
     "Depth and Completeness": {
-      "score": "4",
+      "score": "5",
-      "feedback": "This criterion benefits from the improvements in other areas, but it should explicitly mention the expectation of incorporating the new elements like Internal Process Maps, Mechanisms of Action, and Emergent Synthesis into a comprehensive understanding."
+      "feedback": "The improvements across all criteria contribute to a more comprehensive and nuanced understanding, ensuring depth and completeness."
     },
     "Unique Insights and Nuanced Understanding": {
       "score": "5",